-Other than the population, households, and employment data described in Chapter 7 - Socio-Economic Conditions, characteristics from the 2018 American Community Survey (ACS) 5-Year Estimate as the number of workers per household, the number of K12 students per household, vehicle availability, income levels, among others were used in the development of the model.
-Enrolment data were also used in the model and were collected from the Michigan School Data website.
+Other than the population, households, and employment data described in Chapter 7 - Socio-Economic Conditions, characteristics from the 2018 American Community Survey (ACS) 5-Year Estimate used in the development of the model include the number of workers per household, the number of K-12 students per household, vehicle availability, and income levels.
+Enrollment data were also used in the model and were collected from the Michigan School Data website.

-As mentioned in chapter 7, after the initial collection of the base year SE data and the forecast SE data development, a thorough review by Jackson MPO staff and Jackson Technical Advisory Committee were conducted.
+As mentioned in Chapter 7, after the initial collection of the base year SE data and the forecast SE data development, a thorough review by Jackson MPO staff and JACTS Technical Advisory Committee were conducted.
 Once reviewed, changes were incorporated into the population, occupied housing units, and employment dataset, and then formally provided to the various MPO committees for approval.
 Jackson MPO committees approved the base year SE-data and the future year forecast SE-data for inclusion into the TDFM respectively in August 2021 and September 2022.